Collection: Climbing Plants for Pots

 The climbers that are suitable for container growing are those that are naturally a bit more compact and tame in comparison to some of the more vigorous climbers out there.
 Clematises are known for growing well in containers, with varieties such as ‘Carnaby’, ‘Bees' Jubilee’ and ‘Niobe’ all proving particularly strong choices.
 Less vigorous jasmine (and star jasmine) plants also grow well in containers, while bluebell creeper (Sollya heterophylla) and trailing abutilon (Abutilon megapotamicum) offer something a little different.

 If possible, grow your climbers in terracotta pots; keeping your plants nice and cool is preferable, but make sure you get a pot that’s resistant to cracking from frost.
 Generally speaking, the deeper the pot the better.
-Water your plant regularly, particularly throughout the growing season and during hot, dry spells, and finally, give your climber a feed every spring with some general-purpose fertiliser.
+Water your plant regularly, particularly throughout the growing season and during hot, dry spells.
+Finally, give your climber a feed every spring with some general-purpose fertiliser.
 Alternatively, apply a liquid feed throughout the growing season according to the manufacturer’s instructions.

 Happy plants make happy customers